 - Name the condition.
 Talk about the diagnosis and how it has impacted your life.

 - Outline the types of triggers that can cause a flare-up

 - Describe what you feel during a flare-up.
 Show them a graph of your symptom tracking.
 Or use spoons to express everything that you’re juggling

 - Tell the other person how they can help support you

 - Pace yourself.
 You can have several small conversations rather than covering everything at once

-Check out the Aila Health app more helpful tips and free tracking tools, as well as personalized coaching!
+Check out the Aila Health app for more helpful tips, free tracking tools, and personalized coaching!

 Living with illness and disability can be isolating.
 Thankfully, it doesn’t have to be.
 Sign up below to be in the know on our latest product and content releases, exclusive offers, and community events.